Best Rolex Watches for Investment: A Guide to Buying Rolex Watches for Investment

 Of course, it is worth pointing out that just like with all investments, it is impossible to know whether or not a Rolex watch will actually increase in value over time.
 But the concept simplified is that over time, some Rolex watches can increase in demand for different reasons, and it is particularly when Rolex regularly increases its retail prices, and when the demand for models that are produced in limited quantities, often because of a limited production time, that the value tends to increase the most.
 As a result, this is something worth taking into consideration when looking for Rolex watches to buy for investment purposes.

-The Rolex Datejust, for example, is one of Rolex’s most iconic and popular models, but because they were among the most produced Rolex watches back in the days, the supply of them is also high, and so, therefore, while the value of these watches have increased over time, the cost has not skyrocketed.
+The Rolex Datejust, for example, is one of Rolex’s most iconic and popular models, but because they were among the most produced Rolex watches back in the day, the supply of them is also high, and so, therefore, while the value of these watches has increased over time, the cost has not skyrocketed.
 This is why it is still possible to buy most vintage Rolex Datejust watches for well under 5000 euros.
 But while a Rolex Datejust certainly can be a good investment, it will most likely not be a Rolex watch that increases dramatically in value within the coming decades, and therefore, it cannot be considered an ideal Rolex model for investment purposes.

 It is safe to say that vintage Rolex watches are the best timepieces to buy for investment purposes.
 The main reason for this is based on the supply and demand principle discussed earlier.
+Now, there are of course exceptions to this, but we are talking overall and over time.

 Modern Rolex watches which are currently in production are just that – in production, and therefore, they’re currently not limited.
 When a Rolex model is discontinued, it naturally gets increasingly difficult to get a hold of the watch you are looking for as you have to look at different places than the authorized dealers.
 And while some models that are in production can be difficult to get even from an authorized dealer due to limited production or high demand (or both), they’re still possible to get from these sources, as opposed to discontinued models.